 Purchase A 100 Day Kit

-For families who do not meet the necessary requirements to receive a complimentary hard copy, the 100 Day Kit is available for purchase in the Autism Speaks Online Store.
+For families who do not meet the necessary requirements to receive a complimentary hard copy, the 100 Day Kit is available for purchase in the Autism Speaks Online Store. *Note: The kit is only available for residents of the United States.

 Autism Speaks thanks the following supporters whose generous contributions have helped to fund the 100 Day Kit for Newly Diagnosed Families: